tbee/sway/README.md

         .childrenOf(City::getPartnerCities);

 // A tree often shows different classes as nodes, so several children mappings are needed.
-// FormatRegistry is used to render. var sTree = new STree<City>()
+// The Formats registered in the FormatRegistry are used for rendering automatically. var sTree = new STree<City>()
         .root(cities) // a list as root is automatically handled .childrenOf(City.class, City::getStreets)